chimochio/civng/README.md

 The cells highlighted in yellow around the active units are cells where that unit can move this turn.
 You can press `m` to active the "Move Mode" which enabled a blue cell selector.
 Move this selector around freely (it doesn't move the unit right away) and press Return when you've selected your destination.
 Press `m` again to cancel.

-You can't attack yet with the move mode.
+If the active unit is a Ranged unit, you can press `b` to bombard.
+Bombard looks a lot like Move, but for now it doesn't do anything.

 If you move on a tile with an enemy unit on it, you initiate a melee attack automatically.
 If you win, you move on the enemy's tile.